Seeing Through the MiRAGE: Evaluating Multimodal Retrieval Augmented Generation

-In the \ragas implementation, \citet{es-etal-2024-ragas} give the LLM the ability to backoff and say that a source has ``insufficient information.''
-We notice in our implementation of this that WikiVideo is challenging for VLMs to make high-level inferences about and thus leads to a large number of videos deemed ``insufficient information,'' even though humans have annotated them and grounded relevant claims to the query topic in those same videos.
+In the \ragas implementation, \citet{es-etal-2024-ragas} give the LLM the ability to back off and say that a source has ``insufficient information.''
+We notice in our implementation that \wikivideo is challenging for VLMs to make high-level inferences about and thus leads to a large number of videos deemed ``insufficient information,'' even though humans have annotated and grounded relevant claims to the query topic in those same videos.

-\paragraph{Granular Human Alignment} \ragas has no F1 score, so the only difference in \autoref{tab:all_ragas_scores} and the main text is that \ragas-Faithfulness is evaluated against ICJ precision and not ICJ F1.

-\paragraph{Paper Implementation} We verify statements (subclaims) against the video content using the same prompt as \frameworkname for videos (\autoref{prompt:zs_prompt_infof1_video}).
-For context relevance, we generate the potential query with the 7b version of Qwen3 and do the embedding similarity between the real query and predicted query with Qwen3 embed 0.6B.
-For context relevance, we extract information related to the query with \autoref{prompt:ragas_context_relevance_num} (numerator) and detailed video information with \autoref{prompt:ragas_context_relevance_denom} (denominator).